kulttuuri/DiscordNotifications/README.md

 ### Disable notifications from certain pages / namespaces

 You can exclude notifications from certain namespaces / articles by adding them into this array.
+Note: This targets all pages starting with the name.

 ```php
 // Actions (add, edit, modify) won't be notified to Discord room from articles starting with these names